Hyacinth bulb guide

-Believed to have first been recorded growing in England in the late 16th century, hyacinths are often associated with the bulb fields of The Netherlands.
-It is here where stripes of colour adorn the fields where their awe-inspiring attributes are adored by many.
-Similar to tulips, the Dutch had an obsession with these bulbs in the 1700s which led to the breeding of many new varieties.
+Believed to have been growing in England since the late 16th century, hyacinths are often associated with the bulb fields of The Netherlands.
+It is here where stripes of colour adorn the fields and their awe-inspiring attributes are adored by many.
+Similar to tulip bulbs, the Dutch had an obsession with these bulbs in the 1700s which led to the breeding of many new varieties.
 Fashionable Europeans followed the example set by Louis XV as he filled his gardens with this high society beauty.

-A traditional garden plant, their unique selling point is their scent which is superbly sweet.
-Like a candy shop their colours are equally enticing - baby pink 'Fondant' and sherbet lemon 'City of Haarlem' are gorgeous pastels, while 'Woodstock' is a rich burgundy wine colour with double flowers too!
+A traditional flowering bulb, their unique selling point is their scent which is superbly sweet.
+Like a candy shop their colours are equally enticing - sherbet lemon 'City of Haarlem' looks good enough to eat, while 'Woodstock' is a rich burgundy wine colour with double flowers too!

 When should hyacinth bulbs be planted?

 They should be planted in the autumn in well-drained soil in either sun or partial shade.
 It's best to wear gloves when handling these bulbs as they can sometimes cause irritation to the skin.